-Tooth Colored Fillings from the Children’s Dentist in McLean
+Tooth Colored Fillings from the Children’s Dentist

 Just because children’s teeth are relatively new does not mean that they are any less susceptible to decay.
 According to the Centers for Disease Control, tooth decay is one of the most common chronic conditions of childhood; it is five times more common than asthma and seven times more common than hay fever.
 Left untreated, pediatric dental disease can become painful and may lead to malnutrition, bacterial infection, and delayed social development.